Why is there so much hype around MCT oil and what is it anyway?

 MCT oil has been tested in various animal models and has been shown to have very favorable effects on intestinal permeability and intestinal microflora concentrations (9).

-What this means in simple terms is that it helps kill off bad bacteria, promote the growth of good bacteria while helping to treat leaky gut (or increased intestinal permeability).
+What this means in simple terms is that it helps kill off bad bacteria, and promote the growth of good bacteria while helping to treat leaky gut (or increased intestinal permeability).

 How this occurs is not well understood (as evidenced by the ? marks on the diagrams below) but likely has something to do with the crosstalk between inflammatory cytokines, hepatocytes, and the intestinal lining: